Optometry Career Guide: Roles, Salary 2025 & Future Scope

 Q. Is Optometry a good career option?

-A. Yes, Optometry can be an excellent career option for those interested in eye health and vision care.
-It offers a fulfilling path where professionals help people improve their quality of life through vision correction and management of eye conditions.
+A. Yes, Optometry can be good career option for those interested in eye health and vision care.
+This course helps people improve their vision.
+It offers good stability good work-life balance, and potential for both personal fulfillment and financial reward.

 Q. Does optometry have a good future?

-A. Yes, the Optometry career has a promising future, driven by an ageing population and increasing awareness of eye health.
+A. Yes, optometry has a good future because of its rising demand from an aging people and increased screen time, and advancements in technology that expand the scope of practice.
 As people live longer and spend more time on digital devices, the demand for vision care is expected to rise, leading to more opportunities for optometrists.

 Q. Can I become a doctor after optometry?